alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 2. How do I opt out certain EC2/SageMaker Instances out of IIAS management?

 IIAS uses tags to filter out EC2/SageMaker instances.
 To opt out a specific EC2 instance, please app the tag ```IIASOptOut``` with the value as ```True```.
-If you want to later include the EC2/Sagemaker instance under IIAS, simply remove the tag and IIAS will pick up the instance in the next scan
+If you want to later include the EC2/Sagemaker instance under IIAS, simply remove the tag and IIAS will pick up the instance in the next scan.
+Note: Currently IIAS will manage SageMaker instances that do not have an existing LifeCycle Configs.

 3. How do I opt out an EC2 instance that has already been scanned and has alarms created by IIAS?